-I think Cambridge Analytica and GDPR this year combined to create a perfect storm.
+I think Cambridge Analytica and GDPR combined to create a perfect storm.
 They have effectively changed the landscape and brought attention to the professionalism and level of care that we need to take with personal data.
 They’ve highlighted the need to make proper, thorough, professional ways of working with personal data the highest priority.

 The repercussions of these two changes will continue for years to come.
 The impact of GDPR has been felt far and wide, and individuals whose data is collected by businesses will quite reasonably ask, if they don’t already: what’s in it for me?
 Being able to explain the value exchange with customers, relating to the data stored about them, is essential.

 They are entirely practical trends now but both (in their current state) require specialist expertise from data engineers and data scientists, which can be quite hard to find.
 The technology is still hard to orchestrate in a production environment, and although I do believe that this will be made a lot easier in the coming years, right now the emphasis is still on people.
 Both trends need the right brains to work properly: businesses need to employ those who are able to deal with what is essentially immature technology, one that needs steady housekeeping and care to make it work.